runesmith2013/runesmith2013.github.io/_posts/2016-04-12-truffle-graal-clojure-neo4j.markdown

 - javascript
 ---

-We are pleased to bring you the tenth event of the Docklands.LJC; a groupa within the main London Java Community that focuses on the developer community in and around Docklands on the second Tuesday of each month.
+We are pleased to bring you the tenth event of the Docklands.LJC; a group within the main London Java Community that focuses on the developer community in and around Docklands on the second Tuesday of each month.
 Our speakers this month are Chris Seaton and Mark Needham.